 See Dr. Irwin’s article on Rosacea In Depth

-Some people get little lines or bands running horizontally across their necks.
+Some people get neck lines that are little lines or bands running horizontally across their necks.
 Because they can look almost like necklaces, they are called necklace lines.
 Some people get them relatively young, even in their 20s or 30s.
 You may even notice them on children.

-Your best treatment option is a small amount of Botox.
+Your best treatment option for these neck lines is a small amount of Botox.
 Be sure to find a skilled doctor for this because the skin is thin on the neck.
 An inexperienced doctor could cause weakness of the neck muscles or difficulty swallowing.
-The fractional lasers can also help soften necklace lines, but they are not a home run.
+The fractional lasers can also help soften these neck lines, but they are not a home run.

 The costs should be $200 to $400, and you may get a good result.
 You will need to retreat this area every 3 to 6 months.
 Also, be sure to use skin care products to protect your neck and chest.

 See Dr. Irwin’s Guides to Which Products Do You Really Need?

 Neck lines and wrinkles